The first place many elderly people begin to notice a decline in their health is the bathroom. It can be a dangerous place, for sure.

 Gorilla Grip Original Patented Bath, Shower Mat

-Here’s a bath mat for seniors with small, square shower stalls – it measures 21″ X 21″.
+Here’s a safe bath mat for seniors with small, square shower stalls – it measures 21″ X 21″.

 Like the other Gorilla branded bath mats I have reviewed, this one checks off every box.
 This makes it one of my top picks.